notnotmelon/maraxsis/README.md

 ---

-### Disclaimer

-This mod is in early access/beta status.
-Here are the known issues before it can be moved to a full release:

-  - Placeholder graphics for the coral reef.
-  - Placeholder graphics for the fishing tower.
-  - Missing the Maraxsis enemy.

-During the beta period, please post factory screenshots, bugs, and balance suggestions on the Discord.
-Your feedback is extremely important!

----

 ### Submarines

 Your armor is designed to protect against attacks from various creatures, but it's totally useless against the immense pressure of the ocean.
 Your only hope is to build an underwater pressure can; the submarine.